Legacy Five: History

 In November 2015, Gus Gaches announced his departure due to several allergies and vocal fatigue.
 On October 8, Josh Feemster, formerly of Mercy's Mark, was named the new tenor for Legacy Five and started singing in December 2015.

 On April 21, 2017, pianist Trey Ivey announced his departure from Legacy Five to spend more time with his family and focus on his studio.
 On June 17, 2017, Josh Townsend, from the Lefevre Quartet, announced on his personal Facebook profile he had been chosen to be Ivey's replacement.

 On March 11, 2019, tenor Josh Feemster announced his resignation to work from home.
-Two weeks later, on March 25, baritone Scott Howard also announced his resignation to work at Danley Sound Labs, assisting and developing clients with audio needs.
+Two weeks later, on March 25, baritone Scott Howard also announced his resignation to work at Danley Sound Labs, assisting clients with audio needs.
 On April 22, 2019, it was announced that Bryan Walker, former member of the Perrys, would be taking over the baritone position.
 Also, songwriter Lee Black would join the group as the tenor singer.

 On May 24, 2021, Josh Townsend announced he would leave his position as the group's piano player to focus on producing his own music.
 His replacement, Garrett Anderson, was announced on Legacy Five's Facebook page on August 2.
 On March 4, 2023, Anderson announced his departure from the group after accepting a position with Dailey & Vincent.
+A week later, Bryan Walker, too, announced his departure from the group.
+On June 5, 2023, Legacy Five announced the return of Tim Parton as pianist and the addition of Jake Losen as the new baritone singer.

+On June 16, 2025, bass singer Matt Fouch announced his resignation from the group.
+Ten days later, Jon Epley, formerly a baritone for Greater Vision, was announced as Fouch's replacement.